 - Failure to pay employees for all time worked, including overtime/“off the clock”

-- Deducting time from an employee’s hours for an allotted break of fewer than 20 minutes.
+- Deducting time from an employee’s hours for an allotted break of less than 20 minutes

 Restrictions on Wage Discussions

 Under the Labor Law act, employers cannot restrict employees from inquiring about, discussing, or disclosing wages with other employees.
-But, an employer can create a written policy that limits the time, place, and manner of those inquiries.
-This includes workday and workplace limitations.
+But, an employer can create a written policy that limits the time, place, and manner of those inquiries, such as workday and place limitations.

 However, it is unlawful for these policies to be so restrictive that employees cannot engage in such a discussion.
 While employees may say they wish to not discuss their wages, an employer cannot make that decision for them.